 In the latest in our occasional series on smartphone photography, I may have moved on from a Lumia as a day to day phone, but the ideas and ambitions are still there.
-In this example, I return to the graveyard featured in #17, but this time with oodles of December fog to add atmosphere.
-The result?
-One of the favourite photos I think I've ever taken with a phone.
+In this example, I deliberately spurn the main camera in my phone in favour of a depth-of-field trick, to deliver striking detail at all depths in the frame.

 I know what you're thinking.
 I'm about to parrot other journos by declaring that the smartphone world started in 2007 with the launch of the Apple iPhone.
 Err... no. Not even close.
 Although the iPhone gets a small footnote below, smartphones were a 'thing' several years before, culminating in the period from July 2006 to August 2007 when three devices came along in quick succession that knocked me for six.
 They all ran Symbian OS in the guise of 'S60 3rd Edition', but they had very different characters and USPs.
 In each case, I was left breathless with excitement in even touching them.
 Hyperbole?
 Maybe, but let me expand...

 Almost all mobile operating system implementations have some form of 'night shift' baked in these days - an optional 'yellowing' (actually less blue, but you get the idea) of the interface to help reduce eye strain in the evening in dimmer light.
 I'm a big fan, though there's an extra question which an American study has tried to answer - does the use of 'night shift' visual effects help you sleep once you put the phone down?
 See below for some quotes plus comments - the studied question didn't really pan out, but everyone agrees that there are still significant benefits.